zcoburn/minterellisonpoc/README.md

 # Minter Ellison
-POC Automation testing using Behave for Windows
+POC of BDD automated testing with python selenium